Daimo Pay SDK

 - Description

-The name of your application.
+Required name of your application.
 This is displayed to users during wallet connections and other interactions.
-Default is "Daimo Pay".

 - Name